-The battery is one 4200 mAh with 30w Dart Flash recharge, which manages to guarantee an autonomy of just over a day even with intense use and which, in my case, managed to power the smartphone for 4 hours and 31 minutes of display on (fixed at 120 Hz), going from 100% to 10% with CoD Mobile gaming sessions and a rather stressful use of the camera too.
+The battery is one 4200 mAh with 30w Dart Flash recharge, which manages to guarantee an autonomy of poco more than a day even with intense use and which, in my case, managed to power the smartphone for 4 hours and 31 minutes of display on (fixed at 120 Hz), going from 100% to 10% with gaming sessions at CoD Mobile and a rather stressful use of the camera too.
 The performance of the 30W fast charging system is also good.

 Realme X3 SuperZoom display

-But don't get me wrong, it's an excellent 6.57-inch Full HD + panel with a resolution of 1080 × 2400 pixels and a pixel-per-inch density of 401 ppi, but it carries all the weight of the IPS technology: it certainly has a balance of saturation and whites decidedly good, but blacks are shallow and very narrow viewing angles.
+But don't get me wrong, this is an excellent 6.57-inch Full HD + panel with a resolution of 1080 × 2400 pixels and a pixel-per-inch density of 401 ppi, but it carries all the weight of IPS technology: it certainly has a balance of definitely good saturation and whites, but blacks are poco deep and very narrow viewing angles.